WikiEducationFoundation/WikiEduDashboard/docs/user_roles.md

 ## Assigning special roles

 To assign users to special roles.
 Go to the `/settings` page in the dashboard (http://localhost:3000/settings).
 This will allow you to give users admin privileges and other special user permissions such as classroom program manager, technical help staff, Wikipedia expert and many others.
-Note that your account needs to have admin permissions to access the page (refer to [Admin permissions](#admin-permissions) for more information)
+Note that your account needs to have super admin permissions to access the page (refer to [Admin permissions](#admin-permissions) for more information)

 ## Creating a course/program